Skip to main content

 Use this article to learn the best way to define and organize your case phases.

-Written by Sarah Uluave
+Written by Product Team

 What is a Phase vs a "phase"?

-Within a Project Type (case tracker), there is a set of Phases.
-Since a Project Type is typically tied to a specific case type, you can think of Hona phases as the steps your clients see for that type of case.
-Each phase represents a milestone in the client’s journey, helping both your staff and clients understand progress at a glance.
+A Phase in Hona: Within a Project Type (case tracker), there is a set of Phases.
+Since a Project Type is typically tied to a specific case type, Hona Phases represent the steps your clients see for that type of case.
+Each phase represents a milestone in the client's journey, helping both your staff and clients understand progress at a glance.

 • Client-Facing Name in Hona = Investigation